- Dean of Students Home

 May I request information regarding my case over the telephone?

 As a general rule, we do not provide such information over the phone because information regarding disciplinary matters is highly confidential, and we must be sure that we are providing the information to the correct person.
-If you have not already scheduled a conference with the Interim Assistant Dean of Students, you may call (760) 750-4935.
+If you have not already scheduled a conference with the Associate Dean of Students, you may call (760) 750-4935.

-Can someone attend the conference with me?
+Can someone attend the disciplinary conference with me?

-Yes, you may ask another person to accompany you to the conference.
-However, under current University policy, that person may not be an attorney.
-However, nothing precludes you from consulting with an attorney prior to the conference.
+Yes, you may ask another person to accompany you to the disciplinary conference.
+Under current University policy, that person may not be an attorney.
+However, nothing precludes you from consulting with an attorney prior to the disciplinary conference.
 If you invite another person into the disciplinary conference you are providing authorization for that person to hear information about the allegation.
-You must be aware that separate conferences are scheduled for any students involved in the same disciplinary matter, including those who have been referred to the Dean of Students Office and/or who may have witnessed an incident being investigated by the Dean of Students Office.
+You must be aware that separate discplinary conferences are scheduled for any students involved in the same disciplinary matter, including those who have been referred to the Dean of Students Office and/or who may have witnessed an incident being investigated by the Dean of Students Office.

 I have an attorney, what is the attorney's role in the disciplinary process?